kkarunam/elk/README.md

 # elk
-Supporting Repo for ELK installation Youtube video
+Refer to INSTALL-ELK-7-CentOS7.md for Installation Steps